 Testing a web-based survey is one of the most detested activities to many in the survey research business.
 It requires patience, persistence, and tremendous focus.
 Finding someone who enjoys testing and is good at it is a valuable asset to any survey research team.

 A wonderful resource for many details about testing questionnaires (including a chapter on web-based surveys) is Methods for Testing and Evaluating Survey Questionnaires.

 Here are seven tips to better web-based survey testing practices for your next study:

-Develop detailed questionnaire specifications - and use them as the testing benchmark for your web-based survey.
+Develop detailed questionnaire specifications – and use them as the testing benchmark for your web-based survey.

 Do not rely on catching errors in logic or otherwise simply by “taking the survey”.
 This approach is good for some elements of testing, but to ensure that the programmer correctly programmed what was desired, you must start with clear instructions for what was desired.
 Ideally, these are the same specifications provided to the web-based survey programmer.
 Use the specifications as a guide to identify and document problems.